- This is the fourth largest crop in the world after maize, wheat and rice.

 Training and research

-See also this heading in the “Grain & Oilseeds chapter.
+See also this heading on the “Grain & Oilseeds” page.

 - Agricultural Colleges/Provincial Departments of Agriculture do training and research in soybean production.
-Refer to the “Agricultural education and training” chapter.
+Refer to the “Agricultural education and training” page.

 - AgriSETA-accredited training providers offer training courses on soybean production.
-Buhle Framers Academy, Skills for Africa, Agriskills Transfer and NOSA Agricultural Services are examples.
+Buhle Framers Academy, Skills for Africa, and Agriskills Transfer are examples.
 Find the full list at www.agriseta.co.za.

 - ARC-Plant Protection Research Dr Sandra Lamprecht, LamprechtL [at] arc.agric.za